olehauge/training-with-ghidra/Hackadayu/session-two/control-flow-1/README.md

 # Control Flow
+For this challenge we were to:
+- find the number of compare statements in main,
+- what the three values being compared are,
+- and see if it is possible to pass all the checks.

+## Fixing syntax
 For this session we learned that we can modify a functions signature, and how this could improve the decompiled C-code.
 For this challenge I changed the main function signature from ```undefined8 main(int param_1,long param_2)``` to ```int main(int argc,char **argv)```.
 This way it is defined with the C-standard argument counter ```int argc``` and argument vector ```char **argv```.